danny-moncada/Dashboards-Analyses-Reporting/R demos/Analytics for Competitive Advantage/README.md

   a.
 Fixed effect regressions to account for unobserved heterogeneity<br/>
   b.
 A/B testing and randomized field experiments<br/>
   c.
 Instrumentation<br/>
-5. Predictive Modeling
+5. Predictive Modeling<br/>
   a.
-Decision Trees and predictive classification
+Decision Trees and predictive classification<br/>
   b.
-Clustering based segmentation
+Clustering based segmentation<br/>
-6. Overview of supervised and unsupervised machine learning
+6. Overview of supervised and unsupervised machine learning<br/>
   a.
 Market basket analysis using association rules